codewith-luke/moneyhub/README.md

 ## What would I have done different?

 - Biggest slow down was definitely the lambdas.
-That was my technical decision though as I felt I wanted to try and keep in line with the Strabo stack.
+That was my technical decision though as I felt I wanted to try and keep in line with the Strabo stack and ran into a few technical hiccups and missunderstandings (expected but I know I could improve here).
 I should of focused more on just mocking out the moneyhub side of things and implementing my poc work after I had understood their integration and gathered all the pieces.

 - Although I had my priority list I think I could have maybe just creating a skeleton UI.
 The auth was done and worked.